The Adoption Assessment Process

 - Written personal references.

-- You’ll also have the opportunity to attend a 4 day preparation course with other prospective adopters.
-You will be given information from professionals such as a paediatrician, and a clinical psychologist.
+- You’ll also have the opportunity to attend a preparation course with other prospective adopters.
+You will be given information from various professionals.
 You will hear from those with personal experience of adoption as adopters, adopted adults or birth family members.

 When these initial checks are back, we will discuss with you about moving into stage 2.